Suraj151/pdi-framework/README.md

     By default this feature is active based on what lwip variant from ide tool option is selected.

 * **MESH :**
-This feature easily possible with esp device esponow feature. in devices with esp8266 provided basic espnow service to make this available in application where mesh network is required.
+This feature easily possible with esp device esponow feature. in devices with esp* provided basic espnow service to make this available in application where mesh network is required.
 The basic motive to bring this feature is connectivity.

 # Utilities